DACS.INSTALL(7) DACS Miscellaneous DACS.INSTALL(7)

 --enable-developer

-Compile with development flags.
+Compile with development flags and enable development testing.

 --enable-fts